-One of my favorite ways to stretch a whole chicken is to cook the chicken for several meals during the week and save the bones and carcass for homemade chicken broth.
+One of my favorite ways to stretch a whole chicken is to cook the chicken for gluten free meal plan and save the bones and carcass for homemade chicken broth.
 While it is gross looking, it is worth the effort.

 Homemade chicken broth is a staple in our house.
 Whether using it as a base for soup, as a substitute for water while boiling potatoes or cooking rice, or enjoying a warm cup of broth when feeling under the weather, your home should never be without chicken broth.